SpikePuppet/wabbits/README.md

-# wabbits
+# Wabbits

-Zabbix for web API's
+Monitor the state of all your web API's on your servers or nodes.
+Inspired by Zabbix.